Frijol/climate-change/GLOSSARY.md

 ## NIMBY
 Not in my backyard.
 As in "yes high voltage power transmission is a great idea, but not in my backyard"

+## NOx
+nitrogen oxide, typically nitrogen dioxide, a pollutant in emissions that is harmful to humans- wiki: https://en.wikipedia.org/wiki/Nitrogen_dioxide#Human-caused_sources_and_exposure

 ## NPDES
 National Pollutant Discharge Elimination System